VingtCinq/python-mailchimp/README.md

 ## Examples

-    from mailchimp3 import MailChimpClient
+    from mailchimp3 import MailChimp

-    client = MailChimpClient('YOUR USERNAME', 'YOUR SECRET KEY')
+    client = MailChimp('YOUR USERNAME', 'YOUR SECRET KEY')

     client.lists.all()  # returns all the lists
     client.lists.get('123456')  # returns the list matching id '123456'